Basics

 Conducting research

-1. Establish a trust-based relationship: Building a trusting relationship with participants is crucial for open, honest sharing of life histories.
+1. Establish a trust-based relationship: Building a trusting relationship with participants is essential for open, honest sharing of life histories.
 Spend time getting to know your participants and show genuine interest in their stories.

 2. Use semi-structured interviews: Semi-structured interviews provide a balance between obtaining targeted information and allowing participants to express their narratives in their own ways.
 Prepare an interview guide with open-ended questions, but be flexible and responsive to the flow of the conversation.